almestre/hosynet/README.md

 Area of occupancy (AOO) calculated with the conR package

 ### Input
-"data" is a dataframe with the occurrence data.
+"data" is a data frame with the occurrence data.
 It should have three columns (it is mandatory to respect column positions):
 The first column is the coordx
 The second column is the coordy
 The third column is the species names